 Education

 Associate’s degree plus three or four years experience in high volume.
-Bachelor’s degree plus three (3) years’ experiences in a higher education, academic advising or enrollment management department that provides student services such as; advising, guidance, and academic support required.
+Bachelor’s degree plus three (3) years’ experience in a higher education, academic advising or enrollment management department that provides student services such as; advising, guidance, and academic support required, or in an industry with similar experiences.

 Certifications and/or Licensure